Irish bardic poetry: Role in Irish and Scottish society

 As officials of the court of king or chieftain, they performed a number of official roles, such as chroniclers and satirists.
 Effectively, their job was to praise their employers and curse those who crossed them.
-Their approach to official duties was very traditional and drawn from precedent.
+Their approach to official duties was very traditional and drawn from precedent, rather like the roles played by Welsh bards and Viking skalds, with a similar emphasis on complex, often highly alliterative forms of verse.
 However, even though many bardic poets were traditional in their approach, there were also some who added personal feelings into their poems and also had the ability to adapt with changing situations although conservative.

 While they were employed by kings and other powerful figures in Irish society, bards also acted independently and were highly respected individuals for their own power.
 Irish society focused largely on a fame or shame mentality.
 Which one you received largely depended on if the bard liked you or not, therefore, many people would go out of their way to please the bards in the hopes that they would get a song or poem composed about them.
 The Irish people had no illusions about death, knowing that everything eventually died, but they believed the way into immortality was through a great story that only a bard could compose.
 This led the bards to have great power among the Irish because the ability to provide great fame or great shame to any individual.

 The bardic tradition was incredibly important to Irish society and even infatuated many outsiders.
 This sparked a tradition of founding bardic schools which often only would teach to people that had a bard in their family history.
 Other requirements included being skilled at reading and having a good memory.
 In these schools the fundamentals of being a bard were taught and often students would have to compose overnight so as to not be able to write things down, therefore keeping the oral tradition alive.
 The next morning they would be allowed to write them down, perform them, and critique their compositions.
 Overall, these schools were at least partly responsible for keeping the bardic tradition alive into the modern era.